fbpx Skip to Content

 The attraction of palms

-Images of palm trees are synonymous with dreams of being marooned on an island paradise.
-When you are snowbound, one look at a healthy indoor palm that will transport you thousands of miles to the sun and sandy beaches of the tropics.
+Images of palm trees are synonymous with dreams of being stranded on an island paradise.
+When you are snowbound, look at a healthy indoor palm that will transport you thousands of miles to the sun and sandy beaches of the tropics.

 Interior designers use the image liberally to create a relaxed atmosphere.
-The prevailing trend of the 2020s, so far, has been botanical prints, with palm leaf graphics much sought after.
+So far, the prevailing trend of the 2020s has been botanical prints, with palm leaf graphics much sought after.

 No doubt your cat has similar thoughts.
 A bored cat will see the fronds as playthings.
 The slightest air movement will transform your plant into prey.

-The leaves look and taste like grass and your cat may even be tempted to take a bite to settle its stomach.
+The leaves look and taste like grass; your cat may even be tempted to bite to settle its stomach.
 They do eat palm fronds.
 Evidence has been found in litter trays.

 Thankfully, most palms that are commercially available are less of a danger to your cat than it is to them.